Mike Hollis (00:00:00):

 Mike Hollis (00:01:15):

 Wow.
 How much time do we have we need? no, it was a, it was a very challenging journey in a way because I, you know, I’m, I’m five foot eight on a good day, 180 pounds.
-And, you know, I was overlooked by a lot of coaches and even my, my journey going from high school to college was challenging. and again, that was because of my size and I was, I was better than some other guys, at the, at the time I was playing against in high school.
+And, you know, I was overlooked by a lot of coaches, and even, my journey going from high school to college was challenging. and again, that was because of my size and I was, I was better than some other guys, at, at the time I was playing against in high school.
 And, I, it was kind of unfair in my opinion that, that I was overlooked, but, uh, that kind of fueled my fire.
-You know, it gave me opportunity to, to work harder and prove a lot of people wrong, which I did.
-You know, I went on to a junior college, played two years at Wenatchee valley college in central Washington, and then was able to, uh, have an opportunity for scholarship, uh, as a walk-on at the university of Idaho.
+You know, it gave me the opportunity, to work harder and prove a lot of people wrong, which I did.
+You know, I went on to a junior college, played two years at Wenatchee valley college in central Washington, and then was able to, uh, have an opportunity for scholarship, uh, as a walk-on at the University of Idaho.

 Mike Hollis (00:02:04):